- Wix uses a drag-and-drop design system, which makes it significantly easier to organize your website and get the aesthetic you want.

-Anyone looking for DIY type website builders with great marketing tools & user-interface
+Perfect for: Anyone looking for DIY type website builders with great marketing tools & user-interface

-Pricing Starts at
+Pricing Starts at $27/month

-1 million+ users so far
+200,000+ users so far

-After creating an account with just a few pieces of basic info, you’re on your way!
+After creating an account with just a few pieces of basic info, you’re on your way.
 Once you start using the web tools, you’ll realize that it can be as easy as “drag and drop” for super-basic sites or landing pages.

 There sure is, and it’s great for getting familiar with their system.
 Although, if you need to build a business website we strongly suggest investing in one of their paid plans to leverage all those useful features like bandwidth, support, domain, etc.

 The top three Wix website builder packages — Unlimited, eCommerce and VIP — all include a Site Booster app and Form Builder app.
-Site Booster makes your site more appealing to search engines, while Form Builder enables you to create forms for customers to fill out on your site with ease.
+Site Booster "makes your site more appealing to search engines", while Form Builder enables you to create forms for customers to fill out on your site with ease.